-Baltic Journal of Health and Physical Activity, an official journal of Gdansk University of Physical Education and Sport (in Polish Akademia Wychowania Fizycznego i Sportu im.
+Baltic Journal of Health and Physical Activity, an official journal published by Gdansk University of Physical Education and Sport (in Polish Akademia Wychowania Fizycznego i Sportu im.
 Jędrzeja Śniadeckiego w Gdańsku), is a peer-reviewed on-line journal featuring original scientific articles based on original research as well as review and viewpoint articles.

 The journal is international in nature and is not limited to any geographic region as for topics or authors.